siconos/siconos/Front-End/doc/python/Introduction.rst

 This concerns the ``C`` API of the ``Numerics`` library:

- 1. Where the size of a an input vector may be infered, the size must not be given in the arguments list.
+ 1. Where the size of an input vector may be inferred, the size must not be given in the arguments list.

  2. Output only parameters given in the argument list in the ``C`` API are ``python`` return parameters